 • Gather all ingredients before starting recipe.

-• Peel and chop carrots and onion and add to a heavy oven proof baking pan with a tight fitting lid.
+• Peel and chop 1 large carrot and 1 large onion and add to a heavy oven proof baking pan with a tight-fitting lid.

 • Add beef stock to come up to the corned beef, but not to cover the beef.

-• Cover tightly and place in a 325° oven for 2-3 hours.
+• Cover tightly and place in a 325°F oven for 2-3 hours.
 The corned beef is done when the meat is tender when pierced with a fork.

 • Remove corned beef from broth, allow to cool for 10 minutes and slice into 1/2" slices.